Supporting young people with climate resilience

 Be the bridge to a more resilient and empowered generation

 We as adults, therapists and counsellors have a responsibility to ensure the therapy room becomes a safe space to explore these feelings and that we know how to support young people with them.
-With the right guidance, we can help young people to understand and navigate their emotions, develop resilience and feel empowered to take positive action if they want to.

 This course explores the growing climate crisis through the lens of climate psychology, helping you understand how it impacts children, especially those who have experienced trauma.
 Together, we’ll examine the effects of climate anxiety on young people in care and the essential role adults play in offering stability and support.
-Through practical strategies and shared insights, you’ll gain the tools to help both young people and their caregivers navigate uncertainty with resilience and hope.
+Through practical strategies and shared insights, you’ll gain the tools to help both young people and their caregivers navigate uncertainty with resilience and meaningful action.

 Climate resilience is the ability to navigate the emotional challenges of climate change while fostering empathy, taking meaningful action, participating in solutions, and making informed choices.

 Participants in this course will develop a practical understanding of the psychology behind climate anxiety and how it affects young people.
 They’ll explore the crucial role of warm, regulated adult connections in building resilience, grounded in an understanding of the brain’s response to stress and uncertainty.
-By the end of the course, they will have the skills and awareness to feel more confident in supporting children through difficult conversations about the climate crisis while also learning how to care for their own well-being and that of their colleagues.
+By the end of the course, they will have the skills and awareness to feel more confident in supporting young people through difficult conversations about the climate crisis while also learning how to care for their own well-being and that of their colleagues.

 This course is for